Founder and Managing Partner

 AFIM was founded in 2017 by a group of entrepreneurs and finance professionals, who are passionate about impact investment.
 The founding group, its associates and the advisors support us with management experience and business relationships with various partners in the world.

-Within the first three year of our operation, we have become a provisional signatory of the United Nations-supported Principles of Responsible Investment (PRI), a member of Global Impact Investing Network (GIIN), and a certified B Corporation (B Corp).
+Since our inception, we have become a signatory to the United Nations-supported Principles of Responsible Investment (PRI) and the International Finance Corporation-supported Operating Principles for Impact Management (OPIM), a member of the Global Impact Investing Network (GIIN), and a certified B Corporation (B Corp).
 To further strengthen our identity in impact investment, we proactively approach professional organizations and academic institutions for joint research projects, speak regularly in industry conferences and publish articles on impact investment, ESG and sustainability topics.

 Our management team is responsible for managing investment and operating our company.
 The Investment Committee, Risk Management Committee, Operating Committee are chaired by different managing partners to ensure proper segregation of duties.